 But, on its own, the Google Home Mini shouldn’t be used as much more than a desk buddy.
 It’s more than enough if you’re simply using it to get a glimpse at your calendar, hear the latest news or phone a friend with its free voice calling (available now in US, coming later in the UK).
 But if you’re looking for something that will faithfully reproduce your favorite music, this isn’t the best solution out there.
 This mini speaker can get fairly loud, but there’s no bass in the delivery.

 The Home Mini is similar to the Amazon Echo Dot in that it’s Google’s attempt at getting the Assistant into as many homes as possible.
 At that, the sheer amount of capabilities that the Google Home brings in addition to its chic, premium build and the low price make it an instant star.

 If you’re in the market for a cheap speaker, the Google Home Mini will do the trick for many.
 But, keep in mind that it’s best viewed as a supplement to the Home family, not the foundation.
 This device’s specialty, aside from being oh-so smart, is mainly to reward those who are already within Google’s Cast-enabled walled garden with a cheap, new device.

-The Google Home Mini might be less than half the price of the larger Google Home, and half its size, too, but it just doesn’t sound like we’re getting half its performance, we’re getting something a bit worse.
+Yes, the Google Home Mini is less than half the price of the larger Google Home, and half its size, too; however, it just doesn’t sound like we’re getting half its performance – we’re getting something a bit less.